Combloux

-Combloux ([kɔ̃blu]) is a commune in the Haute-Savoie department in the Auvergne-Rhône-Alpes region in Southeastern France, with a population of over 2,000 residents.
+Combloux ([kɔ̃blu]) is a commune in the Haute-Savoie department in the Auvergne-Rhône-Alpes region in Southeastern France.
 A mountain village in the French Alps, it is also popular as a ski resort.
 Combloux is located 4 km from Megève and 30 km from Chamonix-Mont-Blanc.

 History

 Before Combloux became a skiing resort, it was a traditional mountainous village with the main economy being made from farming which still exists today.
 It has stone and wooden chalets for accommodation and besides the residents, chalets are also an option for tourists.
-Combloux's permanent residents are over 2,100; the village has expanded quickly recently.
+The village has expanded quickly recently.
 Combloux has been described as La perle du mont Blanc ("The pearl of the Mont Blanc") as a full view of the Mont Blanc is ever present.
 Combloux also has the first ecological lake for swimmers in France, open in summer and heated by the sun.